autograms/autograms/README.md

 pip install autograms
 ```

-If you make local modifications, you can install them with:
+If you want to make local modifications you can install with:

 ```
 git clone https://github.com/autograms/autograms.git